ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Fetch MailChimp lists over AJAX, to speed up perceived performance (especially when your account has many lists).
+- Fetch Mailchimp lists over AJAX, to speed up perceived performance (especially when your account has many lists).
-- Periodically fetch MailChimp lists, so cache is always fresh.
+- Periodically fetch Mailchimp lists, so cache is always fresh.
 - Improved `<label>` element accessibility for checkbox integrations.
 - Stop using double underscore prefix in function names, as these are reserved in PHP 7.
 - `{post}` and `{user}` shortcodes now accept a `default` parameter.